 Funds on deposit in a bank account are the next most liquid asset.
-The money is easily accessible: If it’s a checking account you can spend it easily using a check or debit card.
-With either a checking or savings account you can withdraw cash at many convenient locations if you have an ATM card.
-Even if you need a larger amount – more than the ATM maximum, for example – or if you have a savings account and no ATM card linked to the account—you can still go to the bank to withdraw your money on demand.
+This includes incoming deposits (like paychecks or tax refunds) and accumulated wages, as well as trust funds.
+The money is easily accessible: If it’s a checking account, you can spend it easily using a check or debit card.
+With either a checking or savings account, you can withdraw cash at many convenient locations if you have an ATM card.
+Even if you need a larger amount — more than the ATM maximum, for example — you can still go to the bank to withdraw your money on demand.
 The only limiting factor in that scenario would be the hours the bank is open for business.

 At the same time, money deposited into a bank account is safer than cash lying around the house.
 It’s much more difficult to steal and generally is insured by the FDIC up to $250,000.
 So this type of liquid asset is almost as available as cash and much more secure.